 If the Cycle Model Compiler encounters a construct that is ignored, it may or may not issue a message and will continue compiling.
+Ignoring a construct has no effect on the generated Cycle Model.

 1.3 Generating a report of supported and unsupported constructs used in your design